BosenkoTM/nosql-workshop/04-working-with-mongodb/README.md

 Click on the **Connect** icon in the left upper corner and click on **New Connection** to create a new connection.

-Enter `dataplatform` or the IP address of your Docker Host into the **Server** field.
+Enter `localhost` or the IP address of your Docker Host into the **Server** field.
 Leave the port on 27017 and click on **Save**.
 With the newly created connection selected, click **Connect**.
 On the right side you should now see a list of available databases.

 ## Working with MongoDB